 We know key social celebrations in many cultures are built around wine and song - we raise toasts and the beginnings and ends of life.
 Alcohol companies spend billions on ads showing us beautiful people laughing and drinking together and how much you can drink is often directly linked to status.
-It is no surprise that we struggle to see where fun stops and alcohol starts.
+It is no surprise that we struggle to see how you can have fun without alcohol.

-Yet the fun has a downside that is well documented in healthcare journals.
+Alcohol isn't always enjoyable; in fact, too much of it can be detrimental.
+The fun has a downside that is well documented in healthcare journals.
 Alcohol is a factor in xxx deaths as well as contributing to major diseases, innumerable breakups and family misery.
 Over 50,000 each year seek help from their GP for their drinking in the UK.

 This is fine if you can take it or leave it, but for many of us, moderation is not an option on our menu.
 One of the reasons many people continue to drink too much is that they think that the drink-free version of themselves will shine less brightly and be less fun.
 In practice the reverse is true but some re-framing is required.

-It all starts with giddy positivity, before lurching into shouting but not listening and repeating yourself.
-Then, before the stagger begins into clubs and cabs, being sick on buses and in laybys.
-Followed by 24 hour hours of toxicity and self loathing.
+It all starts with giddy positivity, before lurching into shouting while not listening and repeating yourself.
+Then, before the stagger begins into clubs and cabs, becoming ill on buses and in laybys, it doesn't take much to escalate into disputes, overreactions, and even violence.
+This is then followed by 24 hour hours of toxicity and self loathing.
 Is all this worth that 30 mins of fun?

 When you overdo it, you can often end up not being able to remember what happened the night before (or worse wishing you couldn't remember...).
 Going out and staying sober means you can remember the good stuff and tiptoe around the rest without getting your shoes dirty.

-Alcohol increases your likelihood of risk-taking and affects your judgement around those risks.
+Alcohol increases your likelihood of risk-taking and affects your judgment around those risks.
 Whilst things can go wrong at any time, there is a correlation between the people in A&E on a Saturday night and excessive drinking.
 Anyone visiting the Emergency room on a weekend evening with a genuine medical condition is often confronted with hoards of incoherent, abusive refugees from the local drinking establishments.

 Being sober means saying goodbye to the headaches, the sweats and the smell of booze coming out of your pores.
 Nothing boring about that.
 The crushing anxiety and guilt that follows a hard night, is your body's response to having a depressant forced on it.
-Over the course of the following day, the craving begins (all addictive substances create cravings which can only be satisfied by their creators) which also manifests itself as anxiety.
+Over the course of the following day, the craving begins (all addictive substances create cravings that can only be satisfied by their creators) which also manifests itself as anxiety.

-The fact is that you don’t need alcohol to be fun.
+The fact is that you can learn to have fun without alcohol.
 You are fun anyway.
-Without booze, you might not be as loud, or as pushy, or as dominant, but that might be a good thing.
+Without booze, you might not be as loud, as pushy, or as dominant, but that might be a good thing.

 The confidence you sought from alcohol was probably born of the desire to not embarrass or make a fool of yourself.
 And how did that turn out?!
-Life is interesting enough, don't let alcohol tell you that it is the fun when actually the fun is in each and every one of us
+Life is interesting enough, don't let alcohol tell you that it is the fun when actually the fun is in each and every one of us.

 Join our Facebook support group to get help and advice for others in similar situations.
 To find out more about how changing your drinking can transform your life, join for our free webinar or online course on quitting drinking.